LeLaR: The First In-Orbit Demonstration of an AI-Based Satellite Attitude Controller: Results

 \section{Results}

-In the following, first the discrepancies between the simulated and the real-world behavior of the physical satellite are discussed and then the results from different in-orbit maneuvers of the AI-based attitude controller are presented.
+In the following, first the discrepancies between the simulated and the real-world behavior of the physical satellite are discussed and the results from different in-orbit maneuvers of the AI-based attitude controller are presented.
 Two types of inertial pointing maneuvers were considered.
-The first type corresponds to the initial maneuver after activating the AI-based attitude controller and features a random initial attitude, i.e., the attitude at the time the experiment starts.
+The first type corresponds to the initial maneuver after activating the AI-based attitude controller and features a random initial attitude, i.e., the attitude at the time the control experiment starts.
 For subsequent maneuvers, corresponding to the second type, the current attitude was set to a specified value.
 For all maneuvers, the goal attitude was commanded to be $(1, 0, 0, 0)$.
-This choice is equivalent to maintaining the current attitude or commanding specific goal attitudes, but it enabled quick visual comparability during ground passes based on the attitude quaternions from the raw housekeeping telemetry data available via the InnoCube mission’s Grafana dashboard.
+This choice is equivalent to keeping the current attitude as is and commanding specific goal attitudes, but it enabled quick visual comparability during ground passes based on the attitude quaternions from the raw housekeeping telemetry data available via the InnoCube mission's Grafana dashboard.